ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 - **p-value**: A small p-value (typically ≤ 0.05) suggests that the samples come from different distributions.
 If this value is less than or equal to 0.05, the difference in distributions is considered statistically significant, meaning it's unlikely the difference is due to random chance.

 #### Consistency Check - Global Conclusion (Analysis Script: YYY)
-If we take a look at the entire distribution of slots which had max_bid, **we see no evidence that RP gets better or worse bids vs non-RP validators**.
+If we take a look at the entire distribution of slots which had max bids (i.e. an offer was received by at least one MEV relayer), **we see no evidence that RP gets better or worse bids vs non-RP validators**.

 Analysis for slots with MEV rewards between 10**-5 ETH and 10**5 ETH (exhaustive range):
 ```